truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 The **Discover** screen shows application widgets based on the trains selected on the **Train Settings** screen.

 Non-Enterprise systems show the **stable** catalog of apps by default.
-The **stable** train includes the apps in the TrueNAS/charts repository.
 These are official applications that are pre-configured and only require a name during deployment.

 Enterprise-licensed systems display the **enterprise** train of applications simmplified and validated for Enterprise systems.